v1605/zaparoo-esp32-pn532-fork/README.md

 1. An Adadfruit Feather Esp32: it has all the required hardware to run off a lipo battery.
 The downside is that even with a power switch to ground the enable pin, you can still get battery drain.
 If you add a swich on the battery, you can only charge when its powered on.
 It's also possible adding a motor and audio will be too much for the regulator to handle.
 2. Combine a lipo charging board, 5v buck converter, and a switch to power the board.
 This option require more assembly and reasearch but avoids the downsides of option one.

 ## ESP32 Default GPIO Pins

+### PN532 (Check your ESP32's default I2C pins as the code uses them by default - however PN532_RST_PIN must be set to the below GPIO pins unless you change the source code)
+SDA             21
+SCL             22
+PN532_RST_PIN   13

-### MFRC522 (Check your ESP32's default vspi pins as the code uses them by default - however SDA & RST must be set to the below GPIO pins unless you change the source code)
+### SDCARD (Check your ESP32's default vspi pins as the code uses them by default - however SDA & RST must be set to the below GPIO pins unless you change the source code)
 SDA     5
 SCK     18
 MOSI    23